ErikHen/PictureRenderer.Optimizely/README.md

 * **AspectRatio (optional)** – The wanted aspect ratio of the image (width/height).
 Ex: An image with aspect ratio 16:9 = 16/9 = 1.777.
 * **Quality (optional)** - Image quality.
 Lower value = less file size.
 Not valid for all image formats.
 Default value: 80.
 * **CreateWebpForFormat (optional)** - The image formats that should be offered as webp versions.
 Jpg format is added by default.
 * **FallbackWidth (optional)** – This image width will be used in browsers that don’t support the picture element.
-Will use the largest SrcSetWidth if not set.
+Will use the largest image if not set.

 See also the [sample site](https://github.com/ErikHen/PictureRenderer.Samples/tree/main/OptimizelyCMS)